dimplejha/A-Role-Based-Access-Control-System-with-Real-Time-Notifications/README.md

 Document the API endpoints using Swagger or a similar tool.
 Include instructions on how to set up the project, run the tests, and start the server.

-Deliverables:
-A GitHub repository with a `README.md` file containing setup instructions.
-The fully functional Node.js application.
-A Postman collection or Swagger documentation for testing the API.
-Unit tests with at least 80% code coverage.

-Deadline:

-Best time to submit the task is within 48hrs of receiving the task Description.